pendo-io/pendo-mobile-sdk/android/pnddocs/rn-android.md

 ### Step 4.
 Verify Installation

-* Test using Android Studio:
-Run the app while attached to the Android Studio.
+1. Using Android Studio: Run the app and search in the device log for:
-Review the device log and look for the following message:
     `Pendo SDK was successfully integrated and connected to the server.`
-* Click to go through a <a href="#" data-start-verification>verification process</a> for the SDK integration.
-* Test using the Pendo UI:
+2. In the Pendo UI, under your app's subscription settings, click the Install Settings tab, and look for the Start Verification button.
+Follow instructions there to make sure you have integrated correctly.
-Confirm that you can see your app as Integrated under <a href="https://app.pendo.io/admin" target="_blank">subscription settings</a>.
+3. Confirm that you can see your app as Integrated under <a href="https://app.pendo.io/admin" target="_blank">subscription settings</a>.

 -------------